brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 This is similar to the Arcane Archer, but instead of powerful magic shots, you get trick shots that can do things like knock an opponent over, knock the weapon out of their hands, or shoot with increased accuracy.
 These aren’t as powerful as the arcane shots, but you’ll get to use them more often.
 One of the Battlemaster maneuvers will also give you advantage on an attack, which pairs really nicely with the Sharpshooter feat.
 If battlefield control sounds fun, this is a great class for it.
 Many who have played Battlemasters say that, of all the martial subclasses, this is the one that feels most like a spellcaster, even though it uses no magic.

 Fighters typically focus on either Dexterity (using light armor) or Strength (using heavy armor), so for this build, your highest stat would be Dexterity and you would wear light armor.
 There's no particular mental stat associated with Battlemasters, so which one you boost is entirely up to you.
-Some people lean into the battlefield tactician role with a high intelligence, while some might go for more of a perceptive sniper who doesn't miss much with a high Wisdom stat, and other might opt for a high Charisma for a field commander.
+Some people lean into the battlefield tactician role with a high intelligence, while some might go for more of a perceptive sniper who doesn't miss much with a high Wisdom stat, and others might opt for a high Charisma for a field commander.
 Any race that gets a boost to Dexterity is great, as Fighters already gain proficiency in all weapons and armor.

 **Party Roles**